Duality and polyhedrality of cones for Mori dream spaces: Preliminaries

-This property is not true in general for non-Mori dream spaces, as the following example shows for $k=n-1$.
+This is not true in general for non-Mori dream spaces, as the following example shows for $k=n-1$.

 \begin{example} Let $X=\Bl_9(\PP^2)$ be the blow up of the projective plane at nine general points, which is not a Mori dream space.
+Since the dimension of $X$ is $2$, we have $\mathcal{D}_1=\Nef(X)$ and it is well-known that the nef cone is not finitely generated.
+Hence $\mathcal D_1$ is not rational polyhedral.

-The anticanonical curve $F$, which is the strict transform on $X$ of a plane cubic through the nine points, is nef.
+Now we show that $D_1\neq\mathcal{D}_1$.
+Indeed the anticanonical curve $F$, which is the strict transform on $X$ of a plane cubic through the nine points, is nef, that is $F\in\mathcal{D}_1$.
 In fact the Mori cone of $X$ is generated by the $(-1)$-curves and by $F$, and we have $F^2=0$ and $F\cdot E=1$ for every $(-1)$-curve $E$, see \cite{nagata}.

 However $F\not\in D_1$.
 In fact, since there is a unique plane cubic through nine points, the linear system $|F|$ has dimension $0$.
 Even more: $|mF|=\{mF\}$, for every integer $m\ge1$, and this goes back to the classical work of Castelnuovo \cite{Castelnuovo91}.
 This implies that $F$ is the stable base locus of its own linear system $|F|$. \end{example}